Proven-Paradox/shaper-system/Handbook.md

 ## Advantages
 These are circumstances that give the character in question an advantage.

+#### Charged
+You have prepared for a strong attack.
+When you have the Charged Advantage, you may choose to make your next Attack or Spell with Boon +6.
+Doing so removed the Charged property.
+Some Abilities require the Charged Advantage to function or add addtional options to utilize your Charge.

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.